Geoffrey Lynch

-Geoffrey Lynch (Mayor), aka Geffere Lynch, fourth Mayor of Galway, fl.
+Geoffrey Lynch (Mayor), Geffere Lynch, fourth Mayor of Galway, fl.
 1488–1489.

 Lynch was a member of one of The Tribes of Galway, and during his term of office he oversaw the introduction of the Dominican Order into Galway from Athenry.
 They were given a site overlooking The Claddagh, on the west bank of the river Corrib.

 Lynch is said to have been knighted.
 He was married to a daughter of Walter Font and had at least one child, Anastasia Lynch.
 He may be the Geffere Lynch who was elected mayor in 1500.